MaSe69/dssb/md/12_python_visualization/python_sns_16_hist.md

 # Histogram

-A histogram is a great way to explore an unknown data set and hence a standard tool in explorative data analysis (EDA)- Particularly, changing the so-called bin sizes can lead to a good first impression on the information hidden in the data.
+A histogram is a great way to explore an unknown data set and hence a standard tool in explorative data analysis (EDA). <br>
+Particularly, changing the so-called bin sizes can lead to a good first impression on the information hidden in the data.
 <br>
-From the plot for the dataframe based on 'cars', we would like to know the distribution of horsepower of all car.
+From the dataframe based on 'cars', we would like to know the distribution of horsepower of all cars.

 <center>
 <br>